 Thus, both Portuguese and English contributed to the creation of one of the best wines in the world 🙂

-#3 – We are crazy for football, too
+3 – We are crazy about football, too

 No, I’m not going to badmouth the clubs of Lisbon :), as my goal is to focus only on the relationship that Porto has with its main football club: Futebol Clube do Porto (FCP).